-Non-operating income decreased in fiscal year 2013, while it increased in fiscal year 2012.
-Interest income increased slightly in 2013 due to a small increase in the interest rate earned and higher cash deposits, whereas in fiscal year 2012 interest income decreased mainly due to the decrease in interest rates on the Lottery's deposits.
+Non-operating income decreased in both fiscal years 2014 and 2013.
+Interest rates continue to be low during both fiscal years.
+No significant other income was received in fiscal year 2014.
 For fiscal year 2013, other income decreased compared to fiscal year 2012, where liquidated damages had been received on a Lottery contract.